-Members of the public are welcome to attend the Public Service Plaza and observe the meetings.
+Members of the public are welcome to attend the Public Service Plaza, and observe the meetings, however numbers are restricted due to Covid safety measures being in place.
 Many of the Council's meetings allow the public to make deputations on matters included in the agenda.
 Rules govern this procedure and for further information please get in touch with the contact officer for this agenda.